-1. Day trip to Norway's geographical centre
+1. Day trip to Norway's geographical center

 The Setertjønnhytta Cabin and a picnic area are situated next to where the path parts, and here you get a nice overview over the Skjækerfjella Mountains.
-In total the path is about 10 kilometres long.
+In total the path is about 10 kilometers long.

 2. Day trip to Blåfjella – Skjækerfjella National Park

 This day trip will take you through mountain and forrest terrain.
 You can easily extend it by spending a night or two in cabins or your own tent.
 The path goes through the municipalities of Verdal, Steinkjer, Snåsa, Grong and Lierne in the direction of Sweden.

 - Time: About two hours

 - This path has wooden signposts all the way.